 Most dogs can handle a short distance car ride, and will get excited when they know it’s time to go.
 Others may not like the idea one iota.
-So you have to figure out what your dog is afraid of, why they don’t like it, and you can even try other non medical solutions like a Thundershirt if they get anxious about being in the car.
-It could also be that they don’t have the proper footing while they’re riding, and they get tossed around a lot, which makes them toss their cookies.
-Giving them a secure place to sit or stand might be a way to solve things.
+Non-medical solutions like a Thundershirt work well if they get anxious about being in cars.
+It could also be that they don’t have the proper footing while they’re riding, and they get tossed around a lot.
+Giving them a secure place to sit or stand might be a simple way to solve things.

-There are places online that tell you how much Bonine you can give them, but we don’t think that’s a safe way to go about it.
-There is no one size fits all dosing information available, and the weight of your dog is only one thing you need to consider before giving this to your dog.
+There are places online that tell you how much Bonine to provide, but we don’t think that’s a safe way to go about it.
+There is no one size fits all dosing information available on the internet.
+The weight of your dog isn’t the only thing you need to consider before giving this over-the-counter product to them.

-The best bet is to ask your vet first if it’s OK, and if they give you the green light ask them to recommend a dose for your dog’s breed, weight, and medical history.
+Unfortunately we cannot provide Bonine dosing information here as explained above.
+Your best bet is to ask your vet first if it’s okay.
+If they give you the green light, be sure to inquire about the recommended dose specific to your dog’s breed, weight, and medical history.

-There are those that will say they can do it on their own, and they don’t need to consult the vet, but it’s really a risky thing to do, and unless you have some previous experience with veterinary medicine or as a vet’s assistant, you really shouldn’t play around with something like Bonine.
-For every owner that’s tried it and gotten away wit it, there are others that haven’t, and you don’t want to end up on that side of the coin.
+There are those pet owners that will say they can dose medicines on their own.
+It’s sometimes a risky thing to do.
+Unless you have some previous experience with veterinary medicine or as a vet’s assistant, you really shouldn’t play around with something like Bonine or Meclizine.
+Many have tried it and gotten away with it, while others that haven’t been so lucky.

 Ease Your Dog Into Travel

-Just like with humans it’s not a good idea to rely on giving your dog medication, including Bonine, all the time to treat the same condition.
-If you need to use it for a big trip, that’s fine, but you should still try to get your dog comfortable with traveling without having to medicate them every time they need to go on a car ride.
+As a reminder, just like with humans, it’s not a good idea to rely on giving your dog medications, including for motion sickness.
+If you need to use it for a one-time big trip, that’s fine.
+In any case, try to get your dog comfortable with traveling using the methods we suggest above because they do often work.